CAFETIERE / FRENCH PRESS GRIND COFFEE

 Is french press coffee worth it?

-This coffee brew is great if you love richer, full-bodied coffee and this brew method really favours chocolatey roast profiles a lot.
+This coffee brew is excellent if you love more decadent, full-bodied coffee.
+This brewing method favours chocolatey roast profiles.
 However, you can brew almost any coffee with a cafetiere with great success.
-They are really user friendly, and perfect for a fuss-free coffee.
+They are really user-friendly and perfect for fuss-free coffee.

 How much coffee do you put in a french press?